avatar-kaleb/kalebmckelvey-site/blog/to-get-what-you-want-ask-for-it-meeting-two-of-my-role-models-joshua-kennon-and-his-husband-aaron-in-la.md

 Thursday had finally arrived!

 Making the drive from LA down to Newport Beach could take 1 hour or 3 depending on the traffic that day.
-We were leaving before rush hour but I was certainly nervous about being late - not to mention it was a work day for them - and we only had the time that they offered to us.
+We were leaving before rush hour but I was certainly nervous about being late - not to mention it was a workday for them - and we only had the time that they offered to us.
 Frankie wasn't fond of waking up early on our vacation, but I refused to be late.

 _Plus, for anyone who has worked for Susan, we all know how important being on-time is so we didn't get the - "you're four minutes late, where have you been" once you finally joined the Skype call lol.
 Typically this only happens once :)_.